• Mental Health

 Is Neurofeedback Effective?

-The research on the effectiveness of NFB is mixed, so we aren’t able to make any firm conclusions that neurofeedback is effective in treating mental health conditions.2,3,4,6 Many of the studies used to “prove” that neurofeedback works have been criticized for being poorly designed or conducted.
+The research on the effectiveness of NFB is mixed, so we aren’t able to make any firm conclusions that neurofeedback is effective in treating mental health conditions at this time.2,3,4,6 Many of the studies used to “prove” that neurofeedback works have been criticized for being poorly designed or conducted.
 Ultimately, there’s a need for more research.2,4,6,8,9

 Statistics On Neurofeedback Successes